Comment on page

 1. The Media Council members shall meet the Executive Council on an ongoing basis: 1.1 Generally recorded every month through an electronic meeting with the Executive Council, either exclusively or through Open Convention

 1.2 When recorded through the member’s presence in the Foundation’s monthly Council meetings, or

-Media Council plays a central role in publishing, advancing and promoting Foundation's advocacy of its guiding principles.
-Therefore, a vote of confidence may be scheduled to register attendance of the Media Council members.
+Media Council plays a central role in publishing, advancing and promoting the Foundation's advocacy of its guiding principles.
+Therefore, a vote of confidence may be scheduled to register the attendance of the Media Council members.

 2. The Media Council may convene to meet the Executive Council or other members through an electronic meeting, in addition to the monthly Council meetings, to contribute to their roles and responsibilities.